JsLth/steamr/README.md

 `steamr` is an R interface to the official [Web API](https://steamcommunity.com/dev) of the Steam game store.
-The package also provides access to Steam’s [internal and undocumented API](https://github.com/Revadike/InternalSteamWebAPI).
+The package also provides access to Steam’s [undocumented storefront API](https://github.com/Revadike/InternalSteamWebAPI).
 The package aims to provide a way to easily perform data collection based on Steam data.
 It thus only implements API methods are can be used to retrieve data